What to expect

-For the first 3-5 days following the gastric balloon positioning, you will feel uncomfortable and may experience any of the following; nausea, cramping, vomiting, and heartburn.
-This will pass and every effort will be made to reduce these side effects.
-You will be offered medication to settle your stomach and relieve the nausea.
+For the first 3-5 days following the gastric balloon procedure, you will feel uncomfortable and may experience any of the following: nausea, cramping, vomiting and heartburn.
+This will pass usually within one week (although in some cases it may last longer) and every effort will be made to reduce these possible side effects.
+You will be offered medication to settle your stomach and relieve the nausea and vomiting.
 It is important to take the medication prior to the onset of nausea.

-For the first 3 days after insertion, you will begin a liquid-only diet, slowly progressing to a semi-solid diet.
-Within about two weeks, you’ll be able to resume eating normal textured foods.
+For the first three days after insertion, you will begin a liquid-only diet, slowly progressing to a semi-solid diet.
+Within about two weeks, many patients will be able to resume eating a solid diet.

-If you experience excessive or prolonged nausea, vomiting or pain, the gastric balloon volume can be diminished with an adjustment procedure.
+If you experience excessive or prolonged nausea, vomiting or pain, the gastric balloon volume can be decreased with an adjustment procedure.

-If your appetite increases or you reach weight loss plateaus , the gastric balloon volume can be increased with an adjustment procedure.
+If your balloon effect diminishes and you reach a weight loss plateau, the gastric balloon volume can be increased with an adjustment procedure.

 The gastric balloon volume can be changed with a 15-minute endoscopy procedure.
-The preparation requires a liquid diet for 3 full days prior to the adjustment followed by fasting from midnight the night before the procedure.
-Adjustments will be made while you are under sedation.
-As with the insertion procedure, you’ll be discharged within an hour.
+The preparation requires a liquid diet for three full days prior to the adjustment followed by fasting from midnight the night before the procedure.
+Adjustments will be made while you are under conscious sedation.
+As with the insertion procedure, the adjustment is non-surgical, and you’ll be discharged within one hour.

-At the end of the treatment period, the gastric balloon will be removed with endoscopy, again with the help of sedation.
+At the end of the treatment period, the gastric balloon will be removed with endoscopy.
 Preparation requires a liquid diet for 3 full days prior to the procedure followed by fasting from midnight the night before.
 Following the removal, you will be discharged within an hour.